flotiq/flotiq-docs/docs/API/content-type/deleting-co.md

     === "204 OK"

-        Returned when object was deleted
+        Returned when the object was deleted

     === "400 Validation error"

-        Returned when data has not been correct and object was not saved
+        Returned when data has not been correct, and the object was not deleted

         ```
         {